 Keeping Your Dog's Safety in Mind

-As much fun as it can be to take your pup along on errands, his safety comes first.
-While leaving your dog in the car might be OK under certain conditions, generally speaking, it's best to leave your fluffy bud at home when you're going somewhere he's not allowed.
+As much fun as it can be to take your pup along on errands, their safety comes first.
+While leaving your dog in the car might be okay under certain conditions, generally speaking, it's best to leave your furry buddy at home when you're going somewhere they're not allowed.